-The most important, yet sometimes disregarded, aspect of your employees' training is their work instructions.
+The most important — and sometimes disregarded — aspect of your employees' training is their work instructions.
 Work instructions come in helpful when it comes to introducing new employees to your company's regulations or teaching them how to operate a forklift.

 Despite the fact that most businesses claim to be providing work instructions, they really wind up with a mountain of paper notes.
 The subsequent result is that it takes a long time to develop or modify inconsistent work instructions that are never used.

-Working with visual work instructions can be a lifesaver in this situation.
-Work instructions that show rather than tell your employees how to do a task are a game-changer in your onboarding process.
+Working with visual work instructions can be a huge time (and even life) saver in this situation.
+Work instructions that show rather than tell your employees are a vital part of any training program.

 What are visual work instructions?